kimbilaontoast/kimbilaontoast.github.io/_pages/about.md

-# The Short
+### The Short

 Kimbila is a Buddhist monk with a focus on meditation and writing.

-He meditates in a small room in Western Asutralia where sometimes kangaroos stare at him through his window.
+He meditates in a small room that looks out on to a forest where sometimes kangaroos stare back at him while they munch grass.

-# The Long
+### The Long

 I was born in Perth, Australia.
-We moved up north when I was little and I lived in the Kimberley which is beautiful part of nowhere.
-Many years later I wnt to University of Sydeny where I studied design, despite the fact that I thought it was kinda boring.
-When I left uni I squatted in houses in Sydney and met a lady that introduced me to meditation.
-I was hooked!
-A few years later I became a monk, disrobed, then became a monk again because that's what you do when you're not in charge.
-I continue to surprise myself with not knowing what I'm going to do next.
+We moved up north when I was little and I lived in the Kimberley.
+The Kimberley is about three times the size of England, except that no-one lives there.

+Many years later I went to University of Sydney where I studied design.
+When I left university I squatted in houses in Sydney with some pretty weird people, but I did meet a lady who introduced me to meditation, which I loved.

+A few years later I became a monk, then I disrobed, then I became a monk again.
+Now here I am.

-Now I'm very lucky, I live with a beautiful community of Buddhist monks, and have an amazing teacher Ajahn Brahm, and I get to spend all day learning how to bliss out.
+I'm very lucky.
+I live with a beautiful community in a monastery called Bodhinyana, and have an amazing teacher, Ajahn Brahm.
+I get to spend all day learning how to bliss out in meditation.

 It's pretty cool.